Alice Aycock’s East River Roundabout

 Few things say “urban blight” as clearly as careless graffiti allowed to remain, and the Alice Aycock Pavilion doesn’t fare well.
 Joining the abandoned poster…

 Let’s be clear.
-Alice Aycock’s East River Roundabout is excellent, world class art.
-Can’t New York City give it a nicer neighborhood?
+Alice Aycock’s East River Roundabout is world class art.
+Can’t New York City make a nicer neighborhood of it?